benjammin97/PolicyholderIdentification/README.md

 ###### Python
 * Data preprocessing to ensure data quality.
 * Implementing multiple unsupervised machine learning models to search for data insights.
+* Performed exploratory data analysis to determine the best fitting clustering model.
-* Iterated through ennumerable paramaters in each clustering model to optimize each model.
+* Iterated through several paramaters in each clustering model to optimize each model.
 ##### Desired Insights
 * How many risk levels are present in the data set?
 * What expected cost does each risk level present to the company?